 There will be two principal kinds of assignments which will determine course grades: Reading Reflections and responses to Take-Home questions posed by the instructor.
 (For a description of Reading Reflections, see below.)
-Students will submit at least three of each, at a rate of not more than one a week, by 3 p.m. on Mondays.
+Students will submit at least three of each, at a rate of not more than one a week, by p.m. on Mondays.
 Only one assignment may be submitted for each week.
 (Place these on my door, or take to the mailroom for privacy.)
 Each will be worth 12.5% of the final course grade (75% in total).
 If more than the required number of assignments is submitted, the lowest marks will be dropped from calculation of the course grade.
 Excessive grammatical or spelling errors may result in the loss of points.
 Double-space all assignments.
 One and only one late assignment may be handed in any Monday until Monday of Week 14.
 E-mailed assignments are not accepted.
+Students are welcome to meet with me for an in-depth writing tutorial on one of their assignments or to discuss any topic related to the course.

 Twenty-five percent of the course grade will be based on in-class assignments throughout the term.
 Many opportunities to earn points will be provided, so there will be no make-ups for these.
-As a bonus "in-class" assignment worth ten points, students may meet with me for an in-depth writing tutorial on one of their assignments (or to discuss any topic related to the course) at any point during the term before the last week of classes.
-For these in-class assignments ONLY, calculate your mark as a percentage of total marks obtainable.
+For in-class assignments ONLY, calculate your mark as a percentage of total marks obtainable.
 The instructor will store students' assignments until the second week of the following academic term, when they will be discarded.

 Alpha grade 4-point equivalent Percentage

 A+ 4.3 80-100

-А 4.0 76-79
+Α 4.0 76-79

 A- 3.7 73-75

-B+ 3.3 70-72 67-69 64-66 60-63
+B+ 3.3 70-72

-В 3.0
+В 3.0 67-69

-B- 2.7
+B- 2.7 64-66 60-63 55-59

 C+ 2.3

-С 2.0 55-59
+С 2.0

 C- 1.7 50-54

 D+ 1.3 45-49

 D 1.0 40-44

 F 0.0 < 40